wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

+   End users of a DNS recursive resolver or other people may wonder why a domain that fails DNSSEC validation resolves with a supposedly validating resolver.
+As a result, implementors should consider transparently disclosing those Negative Trust Anchors which are currently in place or were in place in the past, such as on a website [Disclosure-Example].
+This is particularly important since there is currently no special DNS query response code that could indicate to end users or applications that a Negative Trust Anchor is in place.
    Such disclosures should optimally include both the data and time that the Negative Trust Anchor was put in place and when it was removed.